 Budget-Friendly Hotel Options for Minimal Room Time

-Budget-friendly hotel options for minimal room time include Travelodge by Wyndham Palm Springs, located just a short drive from downtown.
-They offer amenities like free Wi-Fi, making it a good pick for budget travelers.
+• Travelodge by Wyndham Palm Springs is located just a short drive from downtown.
+They offer amenities such as free Wi-Fi, making them a good choice for budget travelers.

-The Courtyard by Marriott is a step up in comfort, offering spacious rooms, a fitness center, and a modern lobby with workspaces, making it perfect for digital nomads who want to balance work and play.
+• The Courtyard by Marriott is a step up in comfort, offering spacious rooms, a fitness center, and a modern lobby with workspaces.
+It is perfect for digital nomads who want to balance work and play.

-Days Inn Palm Springs is a solid value for families or couples looking for a scenic, budget-friendly stay.
+• Days Inn Palm Springs offers solid value for families or couples seeking a scenic, budget-friendly stay.

-Best Western Inn at Palm Springs combines affordability with charm.
-Complimentary breakfast and easy access to hiking trails make it a favorite for outdoor enthusiasts.
-They are also pet-friendly.
+• The Best Western Inn at Palm Springs combines affordability with charm.
+Its complimentary breakfast and easy access to hiking trails make it a favorite for outdoor enthusiasts.
+The hotel is also pet-friendly.

-Extended Stay America Suites is ideal for longer stays.
-This hotel features kitchenettes, making it easy to prepare meals and reduce dining costs.
+• Extended Stay America Suites is ideal for longer stays.
+This hotel features kitchenettes, making preparing meals easy and reducing dining costs.
 It's a top pick for travelers planning an extended desert escape.

 Room at Motel 6